rodekruis/data-service-catalogue/docs/users/description-roles.md

 ### **Additional roles**
 ___
 Existing roles can be adjusted with additional permissions to fit your requirements.
 Additional roles and permissions can be configured upon request.
-Contact your dedicated Account Manager reach out to our <a href="mailto:support@121.global">support team via email</a>.
+Contact your dedicated Account Manager reach out to our [support team via email](mailto:support@121.global).
 ___

 !!! note "add users to a program"
     You can follow these instructions to [add team members to a program and assign a role](../team/add-team-members.md).

+___
-Need further assistance ?
-Contact your dedicated Account Manager or reach our <a href="mailto:support@121.global">support team via email</a>.
+Need further assistance?
+Contact your dedicated Account Manager or reach our [support team via email](mailto:support@121.global).
+___